-1. Grate rind of lemon and set aside.
-Juice lemon into small bowl.
-Rinse berries.
+- Grate the zest of the lemon and set aside.
+Juice the lemon into a small bowl.
+Rinse the cranberries.
 Drain well and put them in a non-metallic bowl with the sugar.
-Add lemon juice and toss.
-Cover with plastic wrap, and leave on counter overnight, turning once or twice.
+Add the lemon juice and toss.
+Cover with plastic wrap, and leave on the counter overnight, turning once or twice.

 - Coarsely grate the apple and put it into a heavy based saucepan with the grated lemon zest.
 Strain in all the juice from the berries- scrape out all of the sugary stuff and add it to the pan.
 Add two big spoonfuls of berries, leaving the rest of the berries in the bowl for now.
 Add 1/2 cup of water and simmer 20 to 30 minutes, or until the apple is very soft and the mixture has thickened.
 Add the rest of the berries and heat through for 10 minutes.